icon-project/documentation/node/p-rep/p-rep-installation-and-configuration.md

 ## Install docker-ce:
 $ sudo yum install docker-ce

-## Add your user to the docker group with the following command.
+## Add your user to the docker group with the following command:
 $ sudo usermod -aG docker $(whoami)

 ## Set Docker to start automatically at boot time: